 - What are the physical tolerances of a capacitor?

-Maximum deviation in length, width and height of 0.1mm.
-Other tolerances are available upon request.
+The maximum deviation in length, width and height is 0.1mm.

 - What is the capacitance tolerance of Celem capacitors?

 Capacitance might vary to a maximum deviation of 10%.
 Other tolerances are available upon request.

 - Do Celem capacitors comply with the Restriction of Hazardous Substances Directive (RoHS)?

 All Celem capacitors comply with the RoHS (including all the new models), except the following: All CP models, CPRI200, CPRI300, CSP300, CSP1200.

 Please note: CSP300 can be ordered with RoHS compliance upon special request.